Berlin Anhalter Bahnhof: Wartime use

 The second stage was the southern section from Potsdamer Platz via the new underground Anhalter Bahnhof station with the Wannseebahn which opened on 9 October 1939, shortly after the start of World War II.
-The suburban lines to Zossen and Licherfelde-Ost via Papestraße and Priesterweg were connected to the tunnel on 6 November 1939, making the new North-South transversal line complete.
+The suburban lines to Zossen and Licherfelde-Ost via Papestraße and Priesterweg were connected to the tunnel on 6 November 1939, making the new north–south transversal line complete.

 This underground station was placed at the west side of the existing overground station.
 At Anhalter Bahnhof S-Bahn station a direct access route to the mainline terminus above was provided from 19 December 1940.
 At the S-Bahn station four platforms were provided to receive the Wannseebahn and the trains from the two suburban lines coming from Priesterweg station arriving via their separate tunnel mounds on opposite tracks of the receiving platform, and to provide the same for trains departing in the two directions.
 The station removed two siding tracks behind its south head.

 The S-Bahn North-South Link, less than six years old, became the setting for one of the most contentious episodes of the final Battle of Berlin, in late April and early May 1945.
 With Hitler already dead, the remaining Nazi leaders resorted to increasingly desperate measures to slow the Soviet advance, whatever the consequences for their own citizens.
 Fearful that the Soviets might try to storm the centre of Berlin by coming through the rail tunnels, on 2 May the Nazi leaders ordered SS troops to blow up the bulkheads where the North-South Link passed beneath the Landwehrkanal.
 Altogether up to 26 km of tunnels and many stations were flooded by this action, most of which had been used as public shelters and also to house military wounded in hospital trains in underground sidings.
-No one knows how many people were drowned as figures are so diverse and unreliable.
-According to Soviet propaganda up to 15,000 may have drowned, although a more conservative figure suggests 200-300.
+The number of people drowned is unknown due to the large variations between estimates.
+According to Soviet propaganda up to 15,000 may have drowned, although a more conservative figure suggests 200–300.